youyanggu/covid19-forecast-hub-evaluation/README.md

 To summarize, due to the reason above, we standardize all projection dates to be on Mondays and all evaluation dates to be on Saturdays.

+### Models / Teams

+An entire list of [models and teams](https://github.com/reichlab/covid19-forecast-hub/#teams-and-models) is presented on the COVDI-19 Forecast Hub page.
+For more details on an individual team's model, you can look for the metadata file in the `data-processed` directory (example: [COVIDhub Ensemble metadata](https://github.com/reichlab/covid19-forecast-hub/blob/master/data-processed/COVIDhub-ensemble/metadata-COVIDhub-ensemble.txt)).

 ### Truth Data

 As described in the [COVID-19 Forecast Hub README](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#ground-truth-data), all forecasts are compared to the [Johns Hopkins University CSSE Time Series Summary](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) as the gold standard reference data for deaths in the US.
 This truth data can be found in the [Forecast Hub data-truth directory](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-truth).

+### Method

+While all models provide forecasts in [quantiles](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#quantile), for simplicity purposes we will simply be comparing the [point forecast](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#type) to the truth data described above.
+The point forecast is almost always the mean or median estimate of the model.

+There are [more advanced](https://viterbi-web.usc.edu/~shaddin/cs699fa17/docs/GR07.pdf) ways of scoring forecasts that take advantage of quantile estimates, but we will leave that as a future extension.

 ### US Evaluation